 A faculty member who has reached the rank of associate professor is expected to have developed his/her own research agenda and is expected to continue this research.
 The continued research must demonstrate a high level of achievement as illustrated by at least four (4) publications from the High level of which at least 3 should have been done after achieving the rank of associate professor.
+For promotion to professor the candidate must have published at least three high-level peer-reviewed manuscripts-this excludes monographs and utility patents.
 For promotion to professor, the faculty member must extend the ideas of scholarly research to a higher level by activities appropriate to the discipline and department or program, for example

-- Obtaining external funding from a major organization - Serving as an editor of a journal or moderator of a conference session - Supervising a graduate student through degree completion of the thesis and publication of at least one research item at the Highlevel - Receiving an award for research achievements
+- Obtaining external funding from a major organization - Serving as an editor of a journal or moderator of a conference session - Supervising a graduate student through degree completion of the thesis and publication of at least one research item at the High level - Receiving an award for research achievements

-Research accomplishments for the rank of professor must include the development of a research agenda at UDM.
+Research accomplishments for the rank of professor must include the development of a research agenda at Detroit Mercy.

 Candidates for promotion to professor are required to obtain three (3) letters of support from outside evaluators of the candidate's research activities.
 Such letters should be solicited from individuals at "arms length" from the candidate.
 In general, the department chair or program director will be responsible for collecting the letters of support.
 The candidate can propose names of individuals who are familiar with their work.
 Letter(s) from collaborators from other institutions will be acceptable.
 If the candidate is the department chair or program director, the responsibility of obtaining letters shall be assigned to the chair of the department committee that will review the dossier.
+The external evaluator should provide a brief biographical sketch.

 A faculty member who has reached the rank of associate professor is expected to have participated in service.
 For promotion to professor, the faculty member must complete service at a higher level than is required for granting of tenure and promotion to associate professor, as illustrated by at least two activities from Item 1 and one activity from Item 2.
+Items 1 & 2 are not exhaustive lists.
 Alternately, the applicant may wish to provide evidence that the service resulted in a significant contribution to the university and/or profession.